George

 they address themselves to your sensibility, are greatly

-to your interest.
-Here every portion of our country
+your interest.
+Here every portion of our country finds

-finds the most commanding motives for carefully guarding
+the most commanding motives for carefully guarding and

 The North, in an unrestrained intercourse